 In the United States, traffic accidents are common due to heavy traffic and drivers going over the posted speed limit.
 While many accidents are not serious, those involving high speed can lead to serious or even fatal injuries.
 The following is an overview of fatal speeding crashes in Rhode Island towns.
 If you or a loved one has been hurt due to an accident involving a speeding driver, contact a personal injury lawyer for advice.

-Speeding accident Lawyer
+Speeding accident Lawyer in RI

 According to the National Highway Traffic Safety Administration or NHTSA, speeding is one of the most common factors in accidents involving death or serious injury.
 It is estimated that crashes related to speeding cost the United States more than 40 billion dollars each year.